thomasread99/linux_pam_nfc/README.md

 <br />
 This program takes in no parameters via the command line, but Linux-PAM will prompt you to enter your username once the program is running.
 Once again, a connection to the NFC reader will be established, and once a device is touched, the APDU transaction is performed.
 The authentication ID received will then be compared to the configuration file, and Linux-PAM handles the authentication as a result.

+## TODO
+### Priority
+- Get project to actually unlock the computer and not just run from the command line
+- Use a secure channel for the NFC communication
+- UI for adding and managing users

+### Extension
+- Windows/MacOS version

 ## USEFUL LINKS
 - [Linux-PAM Application Developers' Guide](http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_ADG.html)
 - [Configure and use Linux-PAM](https://likegeeks.com/linux-pam-easy-guide/)